interrogator/corpkit/README.md

     * etc.
 * Plot more advanced kinds of relative frequency: for example, find all proper nouns that are subjects of clauses, and plot each word as a percentage of all instances of that word in the corpus (see below)
 * Plot only specific subcorpora in your collection, or spans of subcorpora
-* Use linear regression to figure out the trajectories of results, sort by the most increasing, decreasing or static values.
+* Use linear regression to figure out the trajectories of results, sort by the most increasing, decreasing or static values
 * Show the *p*-value for linear regression slopes, or exclude results above *p*
 * Use log scales if you really want
 * Save output to file and/or generate CSV